ray-project/ray/doc/source/modin/index.rst

 Modin with the Ray Client
 -------------------------

-When using Modin with the Ray Client, it is important to ensure that the cluster has all dependencies installed.
+When using Modin with the :ref:`Ray Client <ray-client>`, it is important to ensure that the cluster has all dependencies installed.

 .. code-block:: python